 From school parties to holiday clubs, scouts, guides, pre-school groups and youth clubs Chirk Castle is a fantastic day out for any self-guided group.

-Begun in 1295, Chirk Castle is the only one of Edward I’s border castles to have been continuously inhabited since its completion in 1310.
+Begun around 1295, Chirk Castle is the only one of Edward I’s border castles to have been continuously inhabited since its completion in 1310.
 This means that Chirk has a uniquely long, colourful history, giving your visit the potential to complement a whole range of school subjects and development.

 What can I see?

 Explore the medieval Adam Tower.
 Are you brave enough to go down to the dungeon?
-On weekends and throughout the school holidays medieval costumed interpreters will be on hand to bring this period of history to life.

 The State Rooms tell the story of the castle from 1595 onwards, when the Chirk became the Myddelton family home.